madeInLagny/TDR-EN-BLOG/_posts/2025-03-24-impact-of-2025-steel-and-aluminum-tariffs-on-consumer-products-and-customs-duties.md

 layout: post
 title: "Impact of 2025 Steel and Aluminum Tariffs on Consumer Products and Customs Duties"
 description: "Discover how the 2025 steel and aluminum tariffs will affect consumer products, supply chains, and customs duties.
 Learn about duty drawback and refund solutions."
-categories: [us, duty drawback, ai, e-commerce]
+categories: [us, duty drawback, ai, e-commerce, TDR]
 image: assets/images/20250324-1.webp
 comments: false
 ---